 Once you’ve decided that relocation is for you, the first step is lining up a job.
 Sometimes an offer will come out of a conversation (or seemingly out of nowhere), but if you plan to move to expand your possibilities and growth potential, you may not initially have any prospects.
 Where do you start your search?

-Sites like Monster, CareerBuilder, and Indeed have vast resources of job openings, and LinkedIn continues to grow more prominent than ever.
+Sites like Monster, CareerBuilder, and Indeed have vast resources for job openings, and LinkedIn continues to grow more prominent than ever.
 You can also tap your network and ask about opportunities, though you’ll have to be careful about who you ask—if you’re trying to be discreet, you don’t want word getting back to your current boss!

 Ace the Interview